Why Women Can't Accept Compliments

 A few years ago, Amy Schumer made a brilliant sketch on her show about this exact thing.
 If you haven't seen it, you can watch below:

-In real life, the homicidal killing spree would likely be replaced with silent judgement and incredulity.
+In real life, the homicidal killing spree would likely be replaced with silent judgment and incredulity.
 Did she really acknowledge how great she is?
 She is so conceited.

 In the last several years, research has found, that for women, there's nothing quite as terrible as being seen as cocky or too confident by another woman.
 According to one study, "only 22 percent of compliments given from one woman to another were accepted."
 Before we assume that women simply don't know how to receive compliments, the study found that they accepted compliments from men 40 percent of the time.